 It has taken a few months of blown-out walls and construction crews banging things and ripping holes into affect virtually every UAT student for years to come, other things.
-But it's all paying off in a new Cyber Security Electronic Classroom that is pushing UAT up another notch as a Center of Academic Excellence - a designation from the National Security Agency that UAT has had since 2007.
-Beginning in 2009 and ramping up in 2010, a team from classroom into a cyber security electronic classroom.
-UAT spent months applying for a \$103,000 grant from the All this wouldn't be possible if UAT hadn't become a Department of Defense (DoD) for technology improvements this would be possible to a grant restricted to CAEs. the past few months.
-It has also been buying new equipment cyber warriors of America," notes Professor Keating. with the DoD grant money to create the Cyber Security Electronic Classroom for UAT students on campus and online.
-"This is a pretty exciting time for us," says Professor Shelley Keating, who specializes in information security and assurance technologies.
-"This is meant to be a UAT destination for students who care about information assurance." took a lot of work on UAT's part.
+But it's all paying off in a new Cyber including online students and students taking classes Security Electronic Classroom that is pushing UAT up in other rooms. another notch as a Center of Academic Excellence - a designation from the National Security Agency that UAT A mobile cart with its own server and intrusion has had since 2007. detection system can be used to transform a regular Beginning in 2009 and ramping up in 2010, a team from classroom into a cyber security electronic classroom.

+UAT spent months applying for a \$103,000 grant from the All this wouldn't be possible if UAT hadn't become a Department of Defense (DoD) for technology improvements - Center of Academic Excellence. a grant restricted to CAEs.

+UAT got the grant and has been reconstructing classrooms "That is the NSA's and DoD's stamp of approval that the past few months.
+It has also been buying new equipment with the DoD grant money to create the Cyber Security Cyber warriors of America," notes Professor Keating. with the DoD grant money to create the Cyber Security Electronic Classroom for UAT students on campus and online.

+"This is a pretty exciting time for us," says Professor Shelley Kasting, who appointing in information acquirity and Keating, who specializes in information security and are perks to becoming a CAE. assurance technologies.
+"This is meant to be a UAT destination for students who care about information "Beyond having the designation from the NSA and assurance."

+took a lot of work on UAT's part.